YARAHQ/yara-forge/README.md

 Perfect for analysts and security teams seeking consistent, reliable, and effective YARA rules.

 This [web page](https://yarahq.github.io/) contains all information on the YARA Forge project.

+Note: the repositories used for YARA Forge have been carefully selected.
+If you want to add other sets that random people publish on the Internet, you're on your own.